YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLEXTEND
 ----------------------------

-JNLEXTEND, Journal file extension error for file xxxx.
+JNLEXTEND, Journal file extension error for file jjjj.

-Run Time Error: Journal file xxxx failed to extend.
+Run Time Error: Journal file jjjj failed to extend.
 If the environment is not configured for instance freeze, this causes journaling to be turned off for the region.

 Action: Review the accompanying message(s) and take appropriate action.
 If the environment is not configured for instance freeze, perfrom a MUPIP BACKUP, that turns journaling on again, to reestablish durability.